 Online voting for fan selections for the award will begin at 7 a.m.
-PDT Wednesday, Sept.
-1 at the Hall of Fame's Facebook site, www.facebook.com/baseballhall and conclude at 2 p.m.
+PDT tomorrow, Sept.
+1, at the Hall of Fame's Facebook site, www.facebook.com/baseballhall, and conclude at 2 p.m.
 PDT Sept.
 30. The top three fan selections from votes tallied at the site during September will appear on the final 10-name ballot for the award.
-The 2001 Frick Award winner will be selected by a 20-member electorate, with the winner to be announced at baseball's Winter Meetings in Orlando in December.
+The 2012 Frick Award winner will be selected by a 20-member electorate, with the winner to be announced at baseball's Winter Meetings in Dallas Dec.
+6.